You can vote if you are:

 - You are living away temporarily, but Nunavut is still your home (for example, students, medical patients, and people in jail).

 You are not a Nunavut resident if you leave Nunavut for a permanent job.
 If you live in two places throughout the year, you should vote where you live more than six months of the year.

 - You have a court order that says you don’t understand your actions or you can’t decide things for yourself;

 - You committed a crime and are in a place for people with mental illness; OR,

 - You have been convicted of breaking an election law anywhere in Canada in the last five years.

-You must be on the Voters List to vote.
+To vote, you must be on the Voters List.

-It is a list of everyone who has the right to vote in Nunavut.
+This is Elections Nunavut’s list of everyone in Nunavut who can vote.
 It includes each voter’s name, mailing address, and municipal address (house and lot number).